 DETECT1 (Pin 11): Detect Sense, Port 1.
-The LTC4258 Powered Device (PD) detection and classification hardware monitors port 1 with this pin.
-Connect DETECT1 to the output port via a low leakage diode (see Figure 1).
-If the port is unused, the DETECT1 pin can be tied to AGND or allowed to float.
+The LTC4259A-1 Powered Device (PD) detection, classification and AC disconnect hardware monitors port 1 with this pin.
+Connect DETECT1 to the output port via a 0.47μ F 100V X7R capacitor in series with a 1k resistor, both in parallel with a low leakage diode (see Figure 1).
+The resistor and capacitor may be eliminated if AC disconnect is not used.
+If the port is unused, the DETECT1 pin can be tied to DGND or allowed to float.